HeatherRemacle/exchangelabops/pages/maintenanceanddevelopment.md

 ### Big Changes
 You will need a foundational understanding of Git and GitHub concepts, such as repos, commits, and pull requests, for submitting larger contributions.

-When you submit a contribution for adding, changing, or removing content you will most commonly submit a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests), which will be reviewed.
+When you submit a contribution for adding, changing, or removing content you will have to submit a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests), which will be reviewed.

 If you are making big structural or visual changes to the playbook, we suggest that you get set up for local development on your computer.
 This increases efficiency by allowing you to preview the changes you are making in real time, and it reduces the risk of pushing errors to production.